Flow-Scanner/lightning-flow-scanner-vsx/SECURITY.md

 We temporarily use metadata (e.g., Flow metadata, timestamps) in-memory only for real-time functionality during your session.
 This data is never stored, logged, or transmitted and is discarded immediately when the session ends.

 **Note:** You may manually save scan results (e.g., reports, CSV, JSON) to your local filesystem.
-These files are created at your request and remain **under your full control.
-The tool does not access, upload, or retain them.
+These files are created at your request and remain under your full control.
+This tool does not access, upload, or retain them.

 ## Dependencies